Maintain A Healthy Rhythm

 Next – Find Effective Strategies To Cope with Stress To Maintain Productivity and Satisfaction

-1. Situation – identify and solve problems.
+Identify and solve problems.
 What about this “busyness” that is causing you stress?
 Are insignificant problems masking more significant ones?
 Are you working with or against your personal values?
 Have you set realistic or unrealistic goals for yourself and others?
 Once you have identified the problem you can start to think about solutions.
 Do you need more staff?
-Do you need to learn how to communicate your needs and goals more clearly?
+Or do you need to learn how to communicate your needs and goals more clearly?
 Do you need to get more organized?
 These approaches can help impact your stress by dealing directly with the stressors.

 In order to be more productive and successful we need to take stock of our stress level, learn to be realistic and manage the fast-paced workplace, do something positive for our health and gather support from those around you.